gatsbyjs/gatsby/docs/docs/what-you-dont-need-plugins-for.md

 title: What You Don't Need Plugins For
 ---

-Most third-party functionality you want to add to your website will follow standard JavaScript and React.js patterns for importing packages and composing UIs.
+Most third-party functionality you want to add to your website will follow standard JavaScript and React patterns for importing packages and composing UIs.
 These do not require a Gatsby plugin!

 Some examples: